Aliza P. Wingo, M.D., M.S.

 Ms. Stennett was a research coordinator from 2012-2013 who led Dr. Aliza Wingo’s Genome-wide Association Study of Resilience before she moved to Texas to work for a private company.

 Zoe White, B.S.

 Ms. White is a senior research technician who joined the Wingo Lab in 2012.
-She performs targetted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer’s Disease.
+She performs targeted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer’s Disease.

 Maohua Xie, Ph.D.

 Dr. Xie was a Bioinformatic Scientist from 2018-2019.
 He received his Master Degree in Analytics at Georgia State University and Ph.D. in Biochemistry and Molecular Biology at Wuhan University, China.
 His work focused on proteogenomic approaches to identifing novel genetic variants related to AD.